ykxvqze/bash_projects/crypt_info.md

 K (OTP)          | 00110100 11010011 10011100 11010000 11110000 00111100 00101110 01110001 00101111
 C (binary)       | 01111101 11110011 11111101 10111101 11010000 01111110 01000001 00010011 00000001

-To recover Bob's message, Alice decrypts C using the shared OTP (K) again via a XOR operation, that is Alice does: C XOR K to obtain P.
+To recover Bob's message, Alice decrypts C using the shared OTP (K), again via a XOR operation, that is Alice does: C XOR K to obtain P.

 Bob does: C = P XOR K <br>
 Alice does: P = C XOR K

-The OTP shared only by Alice and Bob can be a long random sequence of bits that each have stored on a USB or DVD capable of holding gigabytes of data.
-Everytime a message is sent in either direction, Bob and Alice cross out from the OTP the number of bits used for encryption/decryption (which is equal to the number of bits in the exchanged message).
+The OTP shared only by Alice and Bob can be a long random sequence of bits that each of Bob and Alice have stored on a USB or DVD capable of holding Gigabytes of data.
+Everytime a message is sent in either direction, Bob and Alice cross out a number of bits from the OTP (which is equal to the number of bits in the exchanged message).
 The individual OTPs used in any message should never be used twice (as the name implies) for the following reason:

 If P is encrypted with an OTP (K) yielding C1 = P XOR K, and then later a second message Q is encrypted with the _same_ key, yielding C2 = Q XOR K, an eavesdropper who intercepts both C1 and C2 can simply XOR them together to obtain P XOR Q (i.e. eliminating the key K), and then has a good chance of deducing both P and Q.